Skip to main content

 Host a file containing a DigiCert generated random value (provided for the domain in your CertCentral account) at a predetermined location on your website: http://{domain-name}/.well-known/pki-validation/fileauth.txt.

-After you've created the file and placed it on your site, DigiCert visits the specified URL to confirm the presence of our random value.
+Once you create the file and place it on your site, DigiCert goes to the specified URL to confirm the presence of our random value.

 See Use the HTTP Practical Demonstration DCV method to verify domain control.